awootton/knotfreeiot/README.md

 ## Note to Developers
 * knotfree is a prototype of how a common iot backend could function.
 * Some API's may change in the future.
 * There is a live demonstration running.
-The MQTT service is at knotfree.net:1883 To use it you need a 'password' [and you can get one here](https://awootton.github.io/knotfreeiot/):
+The MQTT service is at knotfree.net:1883 To use it you need a 'password' [and you can get one here](https://awootton.github.io/knotfreeiot/).
+There are Libra Validator nodes running on port 8000.

 See the mqtt example [here](https://github.com/awootton/knotfreeiot/blob/master/clients/mqttclient.py).